hejtmy/cebex-behavioral-analysis-r-2020-summer/project.md

 ```
 ## Visualise results

-Create graphs which meaningfully convey the results.
+Create graphs which meaningfully convey each of the results (therefore 5 - 7 graphs).
 These graphs are different from exploratory graphs, as are they usually summative, filtered for erroneous values and goal oriented.
 These graphs should be clean, self explanatory and well documented.

 This might require you to sumamrise and transform your data (e.g. calculate group means, group errors etc.) to do that.